 In saving you are developing a habit and not about the amount saved.
 Anyone who can save NGN50 from 1k is a genius in my estimation.

-@overwood has fantastic products to help you save.
+@bravewoodng has fantastic products to help you save and grow your wealth.
 Take advantage of it.

 Savings is about grit and discipline.
 During my entire working life, I have saved money.
 I like financing stuff with my cash and so I save towards it.
 I avoid debts with all I can because I’ve seen it destroy too many people – who started with good intentions by the way.